mxw/mxawng/src/collections/_poems/march-6th.md

 i bend down, turning my ear towards the sidewalk's edge.
 there the river meets the night.
-it weaves the wispy steam of the moon
+it weaves the bright wispy steam of the moon
 snug along its modest, bankless body,
 like a glacial flow carrying the final sediment
 of its age to the unknown basin. i remember